WIPzz/Password-Generator/README.md

 # Password-Generator
-Program to generate a password.
+Desktop app to generate a password.
 You can set the lenght and characters the password should include.

 Ignore the GUI.
 Only the code in 'Form1.cs' matter.